-19. The proposal was referred to during the general exchange of views and was discussed in the Working Group.
+- 19. The proposal was referred to during the general exchange of views and was discussed in the Working Group.
 A number of delegations voiced support for the proposal, reaffirming the view that the Special Committee had the capacity to examine the subject and that it was directly related to the Charter.
-Reference was made to recent obstacles to the ability of the Organization to carry out its work owing to restrictions imposed on certain representatives and United Nations officials.
-It was maintained that the Special Committee enjoyed the mandate and responsibility to consider possible violations of the Charter from a legal viewpoint.
-Some delegations also maintained that there was no duplication with the work of the Committee on Relations with the Host Country, which dealt with more specific cases, given that the proposal concerned systemic legal issues.
-It was suggested that a study could be conducted to compile information on the experiences of Member States in relation to host countries, in the context of the United Nations and other international organizations.
-The suggestion was also made to identify general standards and procedures and develop guidelines in that regard.
-The point was reiterated by some delegations that the matter was not bilateral, but reflected systemic practices and related to the preservation of the rule of law and the interests and independence of the Organization as a whole.

-20. Other delegations indicated that they were not in a position to support the proposal.
+Some delegations maintained that the Special Committee enjoyed the mandate and had the responsibility to consider possible violations of the Charter from a legal viewpoint.
+It was also noted that there was no duplication with the work of the Committee on Relations with the Host Country, which dealt with more specific cases, given that the proposal concerned systemic legal issues. - 20.
+Other delegations indicated that they were not in a position to support the proposal.
 A number of delegations reiterated the view that the Committee on Relations with the Host Country was the appropriate forum for the consideration of the subject matter of the working paper, notwithstanding the legal nature of the proposal, and it was noted that the Committee remained actively seized of the issues at hand.
 Some delegations therefore viewed the proposal as duplicating efforts being made elsewhere.
-The appropriateness of raising bilateral issues in the Special Committee was also questioned.
+Several delegations also encouraged affected States to raise any existing bilateral issues directly with the host country.